 Designed for the student who wishes to do independent study or research.
 Content and method of study must be arranged prior to registration.
 May be repeated for a total of 6 credits.
-Credits: 1-3 Prerequisites: Approval by Department Chair

 Education

 Cheryl The, Chair; Heather Archer Wilson, Michael England, Program Director;